MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 * Full dependent types with dependent pattern matching
 * Simple foreign function interface (to C)
-* Compiler-supported interactive editing: the compiler helps you write code using the types where clauses, with rule, simple case expressions, pattern matching let and lambda bindings
+* Compiler-supported interactive editing: the compiler helps you write code using the types where clauses, with a rule, simple case expressions, pattern matching let and lambda bindings
 * Dependent records with projection and update
 * Interfaces (similar to type classes in Haskell)
 * Type-driven overloading resolution